bcw222/chromium-website/site/chromium-os/quick-start-guide/index.md

 You should have

 *   [Ubuntu](http://www.ubuntu.com/) Linux (version == 16.04 - Xenial)
-    *   This is the only officially support distro, but building Chromium OS should work fine on any x86_64 Linux distro running a 2.6.16+ kernel
+    *   This is the only officially supported distro, but building Chromium OS should work fine on any x86_64 Linux distro running a 2.6.16+ kernel